Narkoleptika/webpack-everything/template/README.md

 openssl x509 -req -sha256 -days 365 -in server.csr -signkey server.key -out server.crt
 ```

+It is a good idea to test production in incognito mode to avoid troubles clearing the 301 redirect later.

 ### No SSL
 If you really hate privacy you may set `NO_SSL`.